kokkos/kokkos-core-wiki/API-Reference/Kokkos::TeamPolicy.md

    TeamPolicy(index_type league_size, Impl::AUTO_t [, index_type vector_length])
    ```
    Request to launch `league_size` work items, each of which is assigned to a team of threads of a size determined by Kokkos, using a vector length of `vector_length`.
-   The team size may be determined lazely at launch time, taking into account properties of the functor.
+   The team size may be determined lazily at launch time, taking into account properties of the functor.

  * ```c++
    TeamPolicy(execution space, index_type league_size, index_type team_size [, index_type vector_length])